Penrith & District Pool League

 5. Team Registration.

-Secretary at or before the start of the AGM prior to the start of the winter
+at or before the start of the AGM prior to the start of the winter league.

 (b) New players can be registered at any time during the season.

-(c) If a team uses an ineligible player the games played by that player will be awarded to the non-offending team and the result of the match will be adjusted accordingly.
-The offending team will have 1 point deducted from their total.
+(c) If a team uses an ineligible player (i.e. a player who has already played for a current team in the P&DPL or is serving a ban from the EPA/CPA) the games played by that player will be awarded to the non-offending team and the result of the match will be adjusted accordingly.
+The offending team will have 2 points deducted from their total.

 (d) If a team withdraws, players of that team may re-register to another team.
 Rule 5(b) applies.